صور الصفحة

 who had been sentenced to three (not one) months of suspension from his ministry.
 The same day another pastor of Lausanne also gave his demission, equally from the pulpit; and so great things begin to be put into motion, by the Supreme Lord of the Church.
 "There is a confederacy of feelings and actions among all the faithful-I mean the truly evangelical-ministers of the Canton de Vaud, which is the largest number of them, if not even the whole.
 By the last law, there was a possibility to call a general Synod of the classes or Presbyteries; but, as the calling was in the hands of the State, the pastors preferred to meet spontaneously in Lausanne; and that Assembly, composed of nearly 250 members, pastors and young ministers, met the 11th and the 12th, and solemn things, indeed, were resolved.

 "The whole clergy of the Canton of Vaud amounts to 172 pastors, and about 100 young ministers.
 The number gathered was, therefore, remarkably complete; and in their first meeting, after prayer and an exposition of the cause, many discourses were delivered in the same sense (or to the same effect), namely, "The absolute freedom of the Church of Christ, under the principle of union of the Church and State, but of no dominion from the last over the Church."
-Those speeches were felt something excited; for the character of such men is firm and passionate, and they are wounded in their very hearts both as free citizens and as ministers of God; but, by degrees, the gentle Spirit of Jesus southened the feelings,-(so it is in the letter of Dr. Malan, and how fine the idea! southened, as with a genial breath from the region of light and love),--and the discussion received a more high and also a more deep tone of faith and obedience.
+Those speeches were felt something excited; for the character of such men is firm and passionate, and they are wounded in their very hearts both as free citizens and as ministers of God; but, by degrees, the gentle Spirit of Jesus southened the feelings,-(so it is in the letter of Dr. Malan, and how fine the idea! southened, as with a genial breath from the region of light and love), and the discussion received a more high and also a more deep tone of faith and obedience.

 "That first day, however, nothing was resolved, and the members were dismissed with a serious intimation to be prepared for the next day by prayer and concentration.